North Allegheny Transportation

 Training does not end when a driver becomes licensed.
 Each year, all drivers attend at least two in-service programs.
 Every four years, the drivers are required to complete a ten-hour recertification.
 Additionally, drivers are given an annual physical by a District-appointed physician.
 Drivers are also subject to random drug and alcohol testing.
 More than half of North Allegheny's drivers have been working in the District for over ten years.

-The District owns and maintains our own bus fleet and utilizes contractors for some special needs, private schools, and other special programs.
+The District owns and maintains its own bus fleet and utilizes contractors for some special needs, private schools, and other special programs.
 We have a staff of certified mechanics and assistants who maintain our vehicles and also respond to bus breakdowns or other on-road issues.
 We conduct an extensive preventative maintenance program to ensure our fleet remains in excellent condition, and all buses are given a thorough inspection by the Pennsylvania State Police each summer.

 Safety is of the utmost importance.
 Each bus is equipped with standard safety items such as a fire extinguisher, safety triangles, a first aid kit, and a body fluid cleanup kit.
 All safety rules are posted on the bulkhead.
 Drivers review these rules with students at the beginning of each school year.
 Bus discipline is the responsibility of each school with input from the driver and his or her supervisor.
 Classroom behavior is expected while on the bus.
 Video-only cameras have been installed in all buses to aid in this process.